-This argument deals with Drake's appeal from the chancellor's Order on Modification and Contempt.
+Arguments III and IV deal with Drake's appeal from the chancellor's Order denying the modification of child support and finding Drake in contempt.
 CP.410.
-Drake lists five asserted errors on appeal of this Order, however, he overlooks one important hurdle to his request to reduce his child support as discussed herein below.
+Drake lists (Appellant Brief Pp. 33-34) five asserted errors on appeal of the order, however, he overlooks one important hurdle to his request to reduce his child support as discussed herein below.
 Three of the five assertions deal with child support, one deals with no retroactive application of the modification of the responsibility for college expenses, and the remaining issue deals with the finding of contempt and awarded attorney fees.